ObolNetwork/charon/README.md

 ## Project Status

-The following matrix includes the status of charon's integration with Execution Layer (EL) Clients as well as with Consensus Layer (CL) clients on the basis on types of duties:
+The following matrix includes the status of charon's integration with Execution Layer (EL) Clients as well as with Consensus Layer (CL) clients on the basis of duties on beacon chain:

 ### Attestation